top of page

 Cara Coyle

 Cara graduated from the National College of Art and Design in 2013 with a BA in Fine Art and Art History.
-Though primarily a musician, she has experience working in theatre, having worked on projects at Dublin Fringe Festival & Scene + Heard Festival.
-She currently performs her own music in venues throughout Ireland.
+Though primarily a musician, her interest extends to theatre, having worked on projects at Dublin Fringe Festival & Scene + Heard Festival.

-Cara has worked with young people through facilitating art workshops with the Douglas Hyde Gallery, coordinating activities as a mentor for Sail Training Ireland (working on Irish tall ships) and through Foróige.
+Cara regularly facilitates music and art experiences for children including work with Sense of Wonder Forest School, workshops with the Douglas Hyde Gallery, as a mentor for Sail Training Ireland (working on the Irish tall ships) and through Foróige.

 Yuuki Blakeney